-A still from A$AP Rocky's "Wild For The Night" music video.
+A still from Duck Sauce's "It's You" music video.

 Photo: RCA Records

 It's been a long road to Miley Cyrus' highly-anticipated return to music, one that's been filled with haircuts, style switchups, and more magazine covers than we can EVER keep track of.
 And while we're always down to hash out each and every one of her predictably boundary-pushing outfits via Instagram and the red carpet, today the star is throwing us something a little different.
 Yep, a MUSIC VIDEO.
 Snoop Lion recruited Miley for his reggae-inflected track "Ashtrays and Heartbreaks," which we first got a taste of back in April.
 Given the song title and mellow beats, it's only fitting that the accompanying clip have a similar laid-back fashion vibe, as well.

 A still from Ke$ha's 'Crazy Kids ft. will.i.am' music video.